L5-L6-WS/SCHM_seema/README.md

 🎉 Events & Activities: Discover the vibrant social life at our hostel!
 We organize various events and activities to build community and fun.
 Check out information on the Annual Cultural Night 🎤🎭 (October 26, 2025), the Inter-Hostel Sports Fest 🏆 (November 10-12, 2025), and a look back at the Diwali Celebration 🪔 from last year (November 1, 2024).
 Join our community and follow us on social media! 📱

 📜 Rules & Regulations: To ensure a harmonious and safe living environment, all residents must follow these rules.
 They cover general conduct like quiet hours 🤫, visitor policies 🚶‍♀️, cleanliness 🧹, and what's not allowed (smoking 🚭, alcohol 🍺).
 You'll also find rules for the mess and canteen 🍜.
-Please be aware that not following these rules may lead to disciplinary action. ⚠️
+Please be aware that not following these rules may lead to disciplinary action.

-Deep Research

-Canvas